 Certifi’s health insurance premium billing and payment solution leverages AI to streamline operational processes – like payments sent to lockboxes without accompanying account information.
 Machine learning can help apply those payments to accounts, eliminating a manual review.
 It’s another simple way to leverage AI to streamline operational processes.

 Cigna’s corporate venture fund has invested in GNS Healthcare, a company with an AI platform that transforms data into personalized treatments, and Prognos Health, a company that provides health monitoring AI to track and predict disease.
-Prognos can leverage data and AI to help Cigna predict when health events may occur for members and intervene to provide early care, potentially improving health outcomes and reducing costs.
+Prognos can leverage data and AI to help Cigna predict when health events may occur for members, Then, they intervene to provide early care, potentially improving health outcomes, and reducing costs.